satoruk/sample_webpack/module/README.md

 # Build

  - `npm run build` is for development
- - `npm run build -- --release` is for production
+ - `env NODE_ENV='production' npm run build` is for production on fish shell.